ncatlab/nlab-content/pages/8/1/6/1/1618/content.md

 More on this is in

-* [[Ieke Moerdijk]], _Classifying toposes for toposes with enough points_ , Milan Journal of Mathematics Volume 66, Number 1, 377-389
+* [[Ieke Moerdijk]], _Classifying spaces for toposes with enough points_ , Milan Journal of Mathematics Volume 66, Number 1, 377-389
  {#Moerdijk}

 See also